 These particular diamond polishing cloths are made by EVE, or Ernst Vetter, in Germany.

-Not so much a polisher, but more of a flexible grinding sheet with a sticky, adhesive backing.
+Not so much a polisher, but more of a flexible grinding sheet.
 They are worth mentioning in this hand polishing article because if you like using the above diamond polishing cloths we spoke about, then these flexible sheets act as a great pre-polisher to the cloths.

-They are 600 grit (15 microns) which is still a fine grade of diamond grit, but coarser than the diamond polishing cloths.
-They are brilliant for removing any unwanted marks and snags on your work before moving on to using either the cloths, diamond polishing paste or other polisher.
+They range from anything between 60 grit to 2000 grit which is still a fine grade of diamond grit, but coarser than the diamond polishing cloths.
+They are brilliant for removing any unwanted marks and snags on your work before moving on to using either the cloths, diamond polishing paste or another polisher.

-They measure 50mm x 100mm (2" x 4"), are 0.3mm thick and the sheet is bendy with a sticky back.
-Cut the sheet into your desired shape and size, peel off the paper backing and stick the abrasive to whatever you fancy to make your own grinding, shaping, deburring, polishing and sharpening tools.
+They measure 100mm x 100mm (4" x 4"), are 0.3mm thick and the sheet is bendy and foldable.
+Cut the sheet into your desired shape and size, and stick the abrasive to whatever you fancy making your own grinding, shaping, deburring, polishing and sharpening tools.

-To try and explain how Micro Mesh differs over other abrasives lets use polishing metals as an example.
+To try and explain how Micro Mesh differs from other abrasives let's use polishing metals as an example.
 If you are using an abrasive emery stick you quite often find you have to repeatedly buff backwards and forwards to try and achieve a smooth finish.

 With Micro Mesh pads the cushioned foam backing allows a little more give, and subtlety.
 You can produce a really nice satin finish faster and more evenly than with conventional papers, and without you having to continuously cover your tracks all the time by polishing over what you've already polished in order to try and remove scratches.